 Nelson Mandela Remains in Critical Condition

-(JOHANNESBURG) -- Former South African President Nelson Mandela remains in critical condition at a hospital in Pretoria, South African President Jacob Zuma, said in a statement Tuesday.
+(JOHANNESBURG) — Former South African President Nelson Mandela remains in critical condition at a hospital in Pretoria, South African President Jacob Zuma told reporters at a news conference Monday morning.

 Over the weekend, Mandela’s health took a turn for the worse and his condition became critical.
 The 94-year-old Nobel Peace prize winner had been listed in “serious but stable condition” since he was admitted to the hospital on June 8 for a recurring lung infection.